JacksonBurns/fastprop/paper/paper.md

 ## Historical Approaches
 Early in the history of computing, limited computational power meant that significant human expertise was required to guide QSPR models toward effectiveness.
+This materialized in the form of bespoke molecular descriptors - scalar-valued functions which operate on the molecular graph in such a way to reflect relevant structural and electronic information.
-This materialized in the form of bespoke molecular descriptors: the Wiener Index in 1947 [@wiener_index], Atom-Bond Connectivity indices in 1998 [@estrada_abc], and _thousands_ of others.
+Examples include rudimentary counting descriptors, the Wiener Index in 1947 [@wiener_index], Atom-Bond Connectivity indices in 1998 [@estrada_abc], and many others [@descriptors_book].
 To this day descriptors are still being developed - the geometric-harmonic-Zagreb degree based descriptors were proposed by Arockiaraj et al. in 2023 [@pah].
-In each case, domain experts devised an algorithm which mapped a molecular structure to some scalar value.
-This algorithm would take into account features of the molecule which that expert deduced were relevant to the property at hand.
 This time consuming technique is of course highly effective but the dispersed nature of this chemical knowledge means that these descriptors are spread out throughout many journals and domains with no single source to compute them all.

 The range of regression techniques applied to these descriptors has also been limited.